-- 3.2 This is the risk of an adverse movement in interest rates which leads to a rise in borrowing costs or lost opportunity costs.
-The Authority measures this risk against its temporary and variable-rate borrowing and any requirement which has yet to be financed (i.e. its under-borrowed position). - 3.3 Interest rates are a key driver of the Authority's treasury management activities and as such are monitored by officers on a regular basis.
-As shown below, PWLB borrowing rates have shown a slight upward trend throughout the third quarter, and the latest forecasts are predicting a steady rise in rates to 2024/25 (see Table 5 below).
+- 3.8 This is the risk of an adverse movement in interest rates which leads to a rise in borrowing costs or lost opportunity costs.
+The Authority measures this risk against its temporary and variable-rate borrowing and any requirement which has yet to be financed (i.e. its under-borrowed position). - 3.9 Interest rates are a key driver of the Authority's treasury management activities and as such are monitored by officers on a regular basis.
+As shown below, PWLB borrowing rates reacted to events in the financial markets during 2022 and have been on an upward trajectory since the beginning of the year.
+A period of high volatility occurred at the end of September 2022 following the 'mini budget' announcement by former Chancellor Kwasi Kwarteng.
+Movements in rates have become less volatile under the Sunak/Hunt government.